 The Packers put forth one of their most complete efforts of the season, scoring in every phase of the game.
 They threw and ran for touchdowns on offense, scored two defensive touchdowns, and received a huge boost from Micah Hyde who returned a punt 75 yards for a score.
 Hyde’s return gave them a 17-0 lead, and was the first indication that the rout was on.

 Stud of the Game

-for weekly articles done by myself on college and fantasy football.
+While you can expect to see flashes of talent from Minnesota’s young quarterback on Sunday, he remains years away from going toe-to-toe with the game’s top player.
+Please visit Row12.com for weekly articles done by myself on college and fantasy football.
+I currently have Wisconsin RB Melvin Gordon III No. 2 in my Heisman Watch.
 We also have a great staff of writers that covers every major sport.